icoz69/icoz69.github.io/index.md

 ---

 ## About Me

-I am a Ph.D. candidate at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore.
-I am privileged to work under the supervision of Prof. Guosheng Lin.
+I am a researcher at Tencent.
+I obtained Ph.D. degree at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of Prof. Guosheng Lin.
 I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.
-I obtained my bachelor's degree from China University of Mining and Technology (CUMT).

-I am open to positions in both industries or academia in the future.
 Feel free to drop me emails if you have interests.

 ## Research Interests
 I have wide interests in computer vision and machine learning.
 Some specific topics that I have previously worked on are listed below: